Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/Microsoft.Identity.Web/README.md

 This library contains a set of reusable classes useful in Web Applications and Web APIs (collectively referred to as Web resources) that sign-in users and call Web APIs

-The library contains help classes to
+The library contains helper classes to:

-- Bootstrap the web resource from the Startup.cs file in your web application by just calling a few methods
+- **Bootstrap the web resource from the Startup.cs file** in your web application by just calling a few methods
   - `AddAzureAdV2Authentication` to add authentication with the Microsoft Identity platform (AAD v2.0), including managing the authority validation, and the sign-out.

     ```CSharp